supertokens/supertokens-core/README.md

   from scratch (minus the time to learn, build and maintain).

 ### Features
+#### ❗⭐❗⭐ We want to make features as decoupled as possible.
+This means, you can use SuperTokens for just login, or just session management, or both.
+In fact, we also offer session management integrations with other login providers like Auth0.
 - Login (coming soon):
     - A decoupled login & sign up form as React components - pretty by default, but fully customisable.
     - Email & password login with email verification, and forgot password flows